HOME | PRE-SOLO COURSE | PRIVATE PILOT COURSE | PROFESSIONAL PILOT| ACCELERATED PROFESSIONAL PILOT

-Title 14 of the Code of Federal Regulations, including the Federal Aviation Regulations and are provided here for your reference.
+Title 14 of the Code of Federal Regulations, the Federal Aviation Regulations, are provided here for your reference.
 To review most FAQ's about getting started in flying, this link is provided to the FAA site for your convenience.
-The information is based on FAA’s rules, but is in a simplified form.
+The information is based on FAA's rules, but is in a simplified form.
 You can read the FAA rules on pilot certification in Part 61 of Title 14 of the Code of Federal Regulations.

 PRIVATE PILOT CERTIFICATION COURSE